RyanWu2233/Style_GAN2_FFHQ/README.md

 > Train images: 12000K images

 ### Function not implemented in this code
-> The training runs on single Nvidia RTX2080-Ti GPU.
+> The training runs on single NVIDIA RTX2080-Ti GPU.
 To make the training practical, some optimization is employed:
 > (1) Capacity of generator and discriminator is 4X smaller
 > (2) Image resolution is reduced to 512 x 512
 > (3) Equalization learning rate function is not implemented